-Role as initiator - Bootstrapping Dialogs: The goal of this interaction is to enable roles to initiate dialogs with the elasticity controllers for bootstrapping the elasticity controller (Fig. 4a and 4b).
-For starting elasticity control, the elasticity control of the elastic starting elasti ticity controller is sent a prepare message, followed by information describing the cloud service is sent one at a time (e.g., service description, custom metrics description), and if each step is successfully achieved, a Start Control message is sent.
+Role as Initiator - Bootstrapping Dialogs: The goal of this interaction is to enable roles to initiate dialogs with the elasticity controllers for bootstrapping the elasticity controller (Fig. 4a and b).
+For starting elasticity control, the elasticity controller is sent a prepare message, followed by information describing the cloud service is sent one at a time (e.g., service description, custom metrics description), and if each step is successfully achieved, a Start Control message is sent.
 Each call from the role to the dialog starts a complex process on the controller side (e.g., possible elasticity requirement conflicts are solved).
 For testing an elasticity capability, a Start Test message is sent for starting the test mode.
 For instance, the System Administrator is able through this dialog to set all needed information for elasticity control (e.g., structure, resources used), and then wait and ensure that each step is successfully completed.